Investment Planning for Families and Individuals

 Client Service Professionals

-Evan has over 10 years experience working at Dock Street, and holds the Series 65 license for Investment Advisor Representatives.
-He handles the firm’s research and trading operations, as well as its computing systems.
-Evan also regularly engages with clients, helping them make sense of the markets.
+Evan has over 14 years of experience working at Dock Street and holds the Series 65 license for Investment Advisor Representatives.
+Evan manages Dock Street’s investment research and trading operations.

 A lifelong student of economics and computer science, Spencer is a Chartered Financial Analyst charterholder (CFA) and Chartered Alternative Investment Analyst (CAIA).
 He has worked in the investment industry for more than 15 years, first at Citigroup and Legg Mason, followed by 13 years at K2 Advisors, a subsidiary of Franklin Templeton which focuses on Hedge Fund investing.
 There, he developed tools to analyze portfolios of hedge funds and quantitative strategies to provide returns similar to hedge funds with better liquidity.
 This culminated in his role as portfolio manager for quantitative strategies with more than $700 million under management.